ramin29/Individual-Homework-1---Translating-an-R-Machine-Learning-Workflow-into-Python/README.md

 - pip install statsmodels
 - pip install scipy
 - pip install scikit-learn
-### or check whether these libraries have been installed already:
+### Or check whether these libraries have been installed already:
 - pip list